sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 ## Required Parameters
 Duration: 20

-This section is provided for completeness and it is assumed you are already familiar with these parameters, since you completed [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)
+This section is provided for completeness, it is assumed you are already familiar with these parameters, since you completed [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)

 For each required parameter, we have provided an example of it being used.
 Examples are based on Node.js code.